-The newest Apple operating software, OS X El Capitan, will be arriving this autumn.
+The newest Apple operating software, OS X High Sierra, will be arriving this autumn.
 However, an open public beta is already available.

 The usual conditions apply — if you download the beta, expect a few third-party programs to work poorly at first.
 Be sure to back up your hard drive before you do anything and consider putting it on a Mac that isn't your primary computer.